Intrinsic Width of the Flux Tube as a tool to explore confining mechanisms in Lattice Gauge Theories: A few results on the profile of the flux tube and its intrinsic width

 In the past years the proposal by Polyakov of a confinement mechanism driven by monopole condensation was extended also to non-abelian gauge theories and led to the so called ``dual superconductor model'' of confinement~\cite{Mandelstam:1974pi, tHooft:1981bkw}.
 In this context an expression for the profile of the flux tube was proposed in Refs.~\cite{Cea:2012qw, Cea:2017ocq}, based on a phenomenological model proposed long ago by Clem~\cite{Clem:1975ohd} to describe the profile of a vortex in a superconductor.
 The explicit form of the Clem formula for the flux tube profile is, in our notation:

 where $K_0$ is the modified Bessel function of the second kind, of order zero.
 Besides the multiplicative normalization constant $A^{\rm(Clem)}$, two independent parameters appear: $\xi$ and $\lambda$.
 In the dual superconductor model for confinement, they correspond to two typical lengths of a vortex: $\xi$ is the radius of the core, while $\lambda$ is the London penetration length.
-It is easy to see that Eq.~\eqref{eq:clem} describes a Gaussian shape for $y<<\xi$ smoothly connected to the exponentially decaying tail for $y>>\xi$ and can be considered as the analogous in this context of Eq.~\eqref{U1} for the abelian case.
+It is easy to see that Eq.~\eqref{eq:clem} describes a Gaussian shape for $y \ll \xi$ smoothly connected to the exponentially decaying tail for $y \gg \xi$ and can be considered as the analogous in this context of Eq.~\eqref{U1} for the abelian case.
+In this case $\lambda$ cannot be directly derived from the underlying gauge theory, since the dual superconductor model is only an effective description of the confining phase of the theory.
+Even if it is closely related to the interaction of the string with degrees of freedom in the bulk and their mass, we do not expect an exact coincidence as in the $\mathrm{U}(1)$ case.

 Note, to avoid confusion, that the length $\xi$ is not the coherence length of the superconductor (usually denoted by the same letter), that in our notation can be expressed instead as $\kappa \, \lambda$, with $\kappa$ being the Ginzburg--Landau parameter.
 The importance of the latter in the dual superconductor picture is due to the radically different behaviour of a superconductor with $\kappa < 1 / \sqrt{2}$ (type I) from one with $\kappa > 1 / \sqrt{2}$ (type II).
 The Ginzburg--Landau parameter $\kappa$ can be computed with the formula reported in Ref.~\cite{Clem:1975ohd} as